-Apply by 31 January for the Atelier for Young Festival Managers Gothenburg, Sweden!
+Apply by 15 of April for the Atelier for Young Festival Managers Gothenburg, Sweden!

 The Festival Academy (initiative of the European Festivals Association - EFA), calls for applications for the 14th edition of the Atelier for Young Festival Managers, taking place from 23 – 29 August 2018 in Gothenburg, Sweden, organised in partnership with Kultur i Väst.
 Festival managers from across the globe are invited to apply by 31 January 2018.